 Set a donabe next to a stainless pot and they look like the same tool for the same job.
 They are not.
-A metal pan is built to move heat fast — it conducts quickly from the burner into the food and cools just as quickly the moment you take it off.
-A donabe (土鍋, literally "clay pot") does the opposite.
+A metal pan is built to move heat fast; it conducts quickly from the burner into the food and cools just as quickly the moment you take it off.
+A donabe (土鍋, literally "clay pot") is built the other way.
 Its thick, porous clay wall takes its time warming up, then holds that heat and gives it back slowly, so the food keeps cooking after the flame is out and stays hot in front of you at the table.
-Nearly everything about choosing, seasoning, and cooking with one follows from that single fact.
+Nearly everything about choosing, seasoning, and cooking with one follows from how it handles heat.

-A donabe is heat-resistant earthenware — a low-fired, porous ceramic — shaped to sit straight on a flame.
+A donabe is heat-resistant earthenware, a low-fired porous ceramic, shaped to sit straight on a flame.
 It is the everyday Japanese pot for hot pots (nabe) like shabu-shabu and yosenabe, for stews and steaming, and, famously, for rice.
 If you want the material picture behind that "porous, low-fired" description, it's the earthenware corner of the stoneware-versus-porcelain map: fired cooler, never fully vitrified, full of open pores.
 On most ceramics that porosity is a thing you manage.
-In a donabe it's the whole point.
+In a donabe it is the thing that makes the pot work.

-Here is the part the recipe blogs skip.
-A dense, glassy ceramic hates sudden heat — it cracks.
+A dense, glassy ceramic hates sudden heat and cracks under it.
 A donabe thrives on it, because of what its clay is made of.

-The classic donabe clay comes from Iga in Mie Prefecture, and the ground there is old: the deposits are the bed of ancient Lake Biwa, laid down on the order of four million years ago and packed with fossilized organic matter — microbes and plant material.
+The classic donabe clay comes from Iga in Mie Prefecture, and the ground there is old: the deposits are the bed of ancient Lake Biwa, laid down on the order of four million years ago and packed with fossilized organic matter: microbes and plant material.
 When the pot is fired, that organic material burns away completely and leaves a web of microscopic voids behind.
-Those tiny air pockets do three things at once.
-They give the thick wall a large thermal mass, so it soaks up heat slowly and radiates it back long after the burner is off — that's the carryover cooking.
-They act as insulation, keeping the simmer gentle so a broth stays clear and vegetables don't thrash apart.
-And they give thermal-shock resistance: the pores interrupt the tiny cracks that temperature stress would otherwise drive through solid ceramic.
+Those tiny air pockets give the thick wall a large thermal mass, so it soaks up heat slowly and radiates it back long after the burner is off, which is the carryover cooking.
+The same voids work as insulation, keeping the simmer gentle so a broth stays clear and vegetables don't thrash apart, and they give the clay its thermal-shock resistance: the pores interrupt the tiny cracks that temperature stress would otherwise drive through solid ceramic.
 The pot survives the flame precisely because it isn't dense.

 A cross-section diagram of a donabe clay pot sitting over a gas flame, explaining how it cooks.
 The thick pot wall is drawn in cutaway with a magnified inset showing microscopic air voids left where ancient organic matter burned away during firing.
 Arrows show heat moving slowly into the thick wall rather than straight through it.
 Labels read: thick porous wall stores heat (thermal mass); pores insulate, so the simmer stays gentle; and pores stop cracks, giving thermal-shock resistance.
 A second panel labeled after the flame is off shows the stored heat continuing to cook the food, marked carryover cooking, which is the same effect as the twenty-minute rest when cooking rice.

-One honest caveat: sellers often claim a donabe radiates "far-infrared" heat, three to four times a metal pot, to explain its even cooking.
+Sellers often claim a donabe radiates "far-infrared" heat, three to four times a metal pot, to explain its even cooking.
 That line is marketing more than measured physics.
-The effect you can actually count on is the boring, real one above: a thick porous wall that stores heat and keeps cooking off the fire.
+The effect you can count on is the plain one above: a thick porous wall that stores heat and keeps cooking off the fire.

-Iga is the traditional, high-heat-storing name, and it's fair to call it the donabe's spiritual home — the region shares its clay and its old kilns with neighboring Shigaraki.
+Iga is the traditional, high-heat-storing name, and it's fair to call it the donabe's spiritual home, since the region shares its clay and its old kilns with neighboring Shigaraki.
 But if you buy a donabe today, the odds are it wasn't made in Iga at all.
-Roughly 80% of Japan's donabe come from Banko ware in Yokkaichi, which blends in about 40% petalite — a lithium mineral that makes for an exceptionally heat-shock-resistant, thinner, faster-heating pot.
-A useful way to hold both: Iga is the traditional, slow-and-deep heat keeper; Banko is the mass-produced, ultra-heat-proof workhorse.
+Roughly 80% of Japan's donabe come from Banko ware in Yokkaichi, which blends in about 40% petalite, a lithium mineral that makes for an exceptionally heat-shock-resistant, thinner, faster-heating pot.
+The split is simple: Iga is the traditional, slow-and-deep heat keeper; Banko is the mass-produced, ultra-heat-proof workhorse.
 Then there are modern glazed and porcelain donabe, often built for induction and sold as "no seasoning needed."

 Choosing one: use, size, lid, heat source